-The distribution of taxable income changed between the pre-reform and post-reform fiscal years (Figure 4), with less heaping to the left of the distribution.
+The distribution of taxable income changed between the pre-reform and post-reform fiscal years (Figure 6), with less heaping to the left of the distribution.
 The graphs reveal a clear pattern of round number bunching, with incomes clustering around multiples of 100,000 and similar round values.
 Visually, no obvious bunching around the tax thresholds can be identified.
+There is also no excess bunching around to 10 million threshold after the reform, which indicates that the repeated cross-section approach remains feasible.